7 Reasons Crash Diets Are Bad For Your Health

 There’s a lot of downsides to crash dieting.
 But one of the most difficult to remedy when it happens is voracious cravings.
 On a restrictive diet, especially when you’re just starting out, you’re bound to experience extreme cravings.
 It’s both a psychological and physiological problem.
 And you know how cravings like these typically end for crash dieters?
 Going off the rails and binge eating.
 Too often, this leads to feeling depressed and out of control, more eating, and more weight gain.

+As you can see, there are many serious dangers and side effects of crash diets.
 Fortunately, it doesn’t have to be that way.
 Eating a sensible diet with fruits, vegetables, whole grains, legumes, nuts, seeds, fish, and lean meats, can help you manage your weight.
 Need help?
 Just check out our selection of Portion Control meals to get started.